LoyolaChicagoCode/cs2-lab0-hello-java/README.md

 1. Wait for the workspace to become available.
 Now you have a persistent, cloud-based, standard Ubuntu/Linux command-line environment that you can work in and come back to from any computer.

-1. Verify that your user name and email address are available to Codenvy.
+1. Verify that your user name and email address are available to the git tool when invoked through Codenvy (IDE or terminal).
 In the horizontal top-level menu, navigate to

        Profile > Preferences > Git > Committer